expo/expo/guides/Expo Documentation Writing Style Guide.md

 Avoid mentioning or using the terms to represent outdated/archived workflows: managed or bare workflow.

-To avoid using the term "managed workflow", use "using Expo Prebuild" or "not using Expo Prebuild" to represent the current state of the Expo ecosystem.
+To avoid using the term "managed workflow", use "using Expo" to represent the current state of the Expo ecosystem.
 This is now the default way of explaining things.

+When offering guidance for projects that require manually editing native code/directories, put those instructions in a drop down saying "manual setup" or "usage in bare React Native projects"

 ## Tools to use when using visualization or interactivity to communicate